 Lethbridge College's Natural Resource Compliance diploma graduates may be eligible to receive up to 60 credits towards a Bachelor of Applied Science in Conservation Enforcement or a Bachelor of Ecosystem Management.
 Details regarding these programs can be found in the Academic Calendar or on the Lethbridge College website.

 Royal Roads University

 Graduates of Lethbridge College's Natural Resource Compliance diploma program are eligible for full block transfer into the Bachelor of Science in Environmental Practice or the Bachelor of Arts in Environmental Practice at Royal Roads University.
 Graduates may also receive full block transfer to the Bachelor of Science in Environmental Science, with the completion of one additional university-level math course (calculus or linear algebra preferred) and two university-level chemistry courses on arrival.
-Entrance to all programs is on a competitive basis.

 Take a Viewbook

 Need more information about Lethbridge College?
 Browse our viewbook for more details about programs, awards and scholarships, student life and more!Download viewbook

 Ready to take the next step?
 Apply online.Apply

 The Natural Resource Compliance program is delivered through an on-campus format.